-Amelia B. Kyazze – Writer, Photographer and Political Analyst
+Amelia B. Kyazze – Writer, Photographer and Editor

-Amelia B. Kyazze is a writer, photographer and political analyst based in Southeast London.
-Her debut novel, Into the Mouth of the Lion, is due to be published by Unbound in 2020.
+Amelia B. Kyazze is a writer, photographer and editor based in southeast London.
+Her debut novel, Into the Mouth of the Lion, was published by Unbound in May 2021.
 Based on her notebooks and photographs from when she worked in Angola in 2002, the book is about a photographer searching for her missing sister at the end of Angola's civil war.
-See https://unbound.com/books/into-the-mouth-of-the-lion for more information.

 More background: for 18 years she worked with humanitarian aid organisations such as Oxfam, Save the Children and the British Red Cross.
 She travelled to more than forty countries documenting humanitarian crises and efforts to rebuild or prepare for future disasters.
 Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, Darfur (Sudan), Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and Southern Europe.